-I’m Tomás, the “T” in “LittleEcoT”.
+I’m Tomás, posting as the “T” in “LittleEcoT”.
 I’m a scientist who is interested in living a more sustainable life and what this means for us as a society, locally and globally.

-As well as my 1st “eco-renovation” project with my fiancée to move a ~1900 “2 up 2 down” in York from a D to an A (in CO2 terms) for 10% of its value and latest attempts to do up a 70s flat in an “eco” way, i’m interested in a load of indirectly related “eco” things.
+As well as our 1st “eco-renovation” project to move a ~1900 “2 up 2 down” in York from a D to an A (in CO2 terms) for 10% of its value and latest attempts to do up a 70s flat in an “eco” way, we’re interested in a load of indirectly related “eco” things.
 This includes community energy locally in York, social investment (esp. in renewables), and just general ways to have a nice standard of life whilst reducing environmental footprints.

 Blog posts from “LittleEcoT”: